flashbots/flashbots-docs/docs/flashbots-protect/api/websockets.md

 To build a successful transaction, it is important to include enough fees to cover both the Ethereum **baseFee** as well as the **miner tip** (incentive for a miner to include your transaction in a block).
 It may be complex to estimate what the fees should be, especially when the network is heavily used and more transactions are competing with each other.

-To help on that matter, the WebSockets provides an event that will send back **recommended fees**.
-Those have been adjusted to ensure a good chance of inclusion while avoiding overpayment.
-The method **eth_gasFees** will send back fees organized in three tiers, so you can choose which one fits best your use case
+To help properly estimate miner fees, the Flashbots Protect API can optionally provide you **recommended fees**.
+These have been adjusted to ensure a good chance of inclusion while avoiding overpayment.
+The method **eth_gasFees** will return fees organized in three tiers, and you can choose which to surface to your users depending on their use case.

-- **low**: lowest chance of inclusion, it will take more time to get included.
-Higher risk of not covering the baseFee in times of heavy traffic
+- **low**: lowest chance of inclusion.
+It will take more time to get included.
+Higher risk of not covering the baseFee in times of heavy traffic.
-- **medium**: good chance of inclusion, it will be faster to get included.
-Medium risk of not covering the baseFee in times of heavy traffic
+- **medium**: good chance of inclusion.
+It will be faster to get included.
+Medium risk of not covering the baseFee in times of heavy traffic.
-- **high**: highest chance and fastest inclusion.
-Lowest risk of not covering the baseFee in times of heavy traffic
+- **high**: highest chance of inclusion and fastest time to inclusion.
+Lowest risk of not covering the baseFee in times of heavy traffic.

 ### Receiving fees